 It could be argued that in the case of disclosing personal data to a contact tracing scheme, the public interest is served because information is shared with contact tracers with a view to advising or treating someone who may be infected with COVID-19.
 But you should think about this carefully, taking into account the nature of your relationship with the individual, and whether any disclosure would cause them any damage or distress.

 We would encourage you to be open and transparent with those you meet in a professional capacity by making them aware that disclosure of personal data is likely to happen if you are contacted by the contact tracing scheme.
 This could be achieved by providing written information or clearly explaining it to the individual verbally.
-And remember, disclosing information to a contact tracing scheme is voluntary.

 In many cases, a child is likely to be visiting your premises as part of a family group.
 Much of the guidance referenced suggests that if there is more than one person visiting your premises, you can record the name of the ‘lead member’ of the group and the number of people in the group.
 In this situation it will probably be sensible to collect an adult’s contact details.
 We advise that you check your own government guidance pages to ensure you are following the correct procedures.

-You should consider the potential risks to children’s data to be greater than to adults so you must make sure that you handle it particularly carefully.
+In all cases, you should consider the potential risks to children’s data to be greater than to adults so you must make sure that you handle it particularly carefully.
 Further information on processing children’s data is available here.